 Looking down on the first floor bar at Upstream.

-The name, Upstream, was the translation of the word Omaha in the Siouan language of which the Omaha Tribe spoke.
-It was one of only a few other brewpubs operating in the state when it opened in 1996.
-At that time it offered six beers on tap which were designed to compliment the food which included gourmet pizza, fried calamari, burgers and casseroles all made from scratch.
+The name Upstream was the translation of the word Omaha in the Siouan language spoken by the Omaha Tribe.
+It was one of only a few brewpubs operating in the state when it opened in 1996.
+At that time it offered six beers on tap, which were designed to complement the food, which included gourmet pizza, fried calamari, burgers, and casseroles, all made from scratch.

 Looking at the main floor behind the bar.
 Courtesy of Upstream Brewing Company.

 Since it opened its doors 28 years ago, Upstream has become a landmark in the Old Market due to both its food and its beer.
-Omaha’s second oldest brewery is consistently recognized as the Omaha’s best brewpub.
-While they offer upwards of 12 different brews, Upstream, like Jaipur, does not distribute its beer preferring instead to have its customers dine-in to enjoy the food at the same time.
+Omaha’s second oldest brewery is consistently recognized as Omaha’s best brewpub.
+While they offer upwards of 12 different brews, Upstream, like Jaipur, does not distribute its beer, preferring instead to have its customers dine in to enjoy the food at the same time.
+While its success can no doubt be attributed to a number of factors including its variety of beer, quality of food, and the uniqueness of the building, the founder credits his employees for its longevity.

 Looking inside at the lower-level dining area and brewhouse at Upstream.